By Eric Brandner

 Glenn Welling always has a challenge coin on hand.
 It’s his own.

-“For the first 20 years of my Navy career, I had no concept what [challenge coins were about],” said Welling, the USO’s Vice President of Operations and a command master chief petty officer in the Navy Reserve.
+“For the first 20 years of my Navy career, I had no concept what [challenge coins were about],” said Welling, the USO’s Vice President of Operations, who recently retired as a command master chief petty officer in the Navy Reserve.
 “When I was selected to be a command master chief in the Navy, I decided it would be a good idea to have my own coin minted so I could recognize sailors that were part of my organization for exceptional service.”

 Welling had 100 personal coins minted before deploying to Iraq in 2008.